tomaga-dev/DriftCarG4/README.md

 # DriftCarG4

 This is a port of the [drift car project](https://notabug.org/tomaga/DriftCarProject) to Godot 4.
-Currently sound and full screen don't work.
+Currently full screen doesn't work.
 Please note that at the time of this writing Godot 4 is in alpha state.

 ### Contribution